abingdonpta/abingdonpta/content/about/faq.md

 [Check out the roles listed here](/roles/), and then fill out our [volunteer form](/volunteer/).

 ## Does it cost money to be a part of the PTA?
-Annual membership dues are $5 per adult.
+Annual membership dues are [$10 per individual or $20 per family](/join).
 However, you do not have to be a dues-paying member to volunteer for the PTA or to attend meetings.
 Membership is required if you want to vote during meetings or be a PTA officer.

 Dues can be submitted online, or via check or cash if necessary.
 [Click here for information about paying dues.](/join/)